WhatVasu/VisualGenius/README.md

-# VisionWeb
+# VisionGenius

-Welcome to **VisionWeb**! 🌐 An innovative web application that harnesses the power of Google Cloud Vision API to deliver advanced image processing and detection capabilities.
+Welcome to **VisionGenius**! 🌐 An innovative web application that harnesses the power of Google Cloud Vision API to deliver advanced image processing and detection capabilities.
 Whether you're interested in detecting landmarks, localizing objects, or recognizing celebrities, VisionWeb has you covered!